Giving a voice to the unheardIMHA Advocate Kat Georgakopoulos

 ‘I also facilitate information sessions in hospital and mental health clinics to support increasing knowledge about the changes to the Mental Health Act in 2014, which include decision-making mechanisms that support the consumer’s right to participate in every aspect of their recovery and treatment.

-‘These mechanisms include access to IMHA advocacy, Mental Health Tribunal hearings, Advance and Nominated as well as Second psychiatric services.
+‘These mechanisms include access to IMHA advocacy, Mental Health Tribunal hearings, and as well as services.
 Supporting consumers to have access to this information is vital to supporting their rights while they are on involuntary treatment orders.

 Benefits and challenges of the role